conan-io/docs/tutorial/creating_packages/define_package_information.rst

     ...

-As you can see, now we are setting the output name for the library depending on if the library is static or shared.
-Now let's see how these changes affect the information that we have to set in the Conan recipe for consumers.
+As you can see, now we are setting the output name for the library depending if we are building the library as static or shared.
+Now let's see how to translate these changes to the Conan recipe.

 Changes introduced in the recipe
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+First we have to conditionally set the library nanme depending on the ``self.options.shared`` option.

 .. code-block:: python
     :caption: *conanfile.py*